-- 1. the findings of fact based on evidence gathered. - 2. the conclusion(s) of law. - 3. the disposition of the complaint. - 4. the rationale for such disposition. - 5. corrective actions, if any are warranted. - 6. a notice of the complainant's right to appeal the Charter School's decision within fifteen (15) days to the CDE and procedures to be followed for initiating such an appeal. - 7. for discrimination complaints arising under state law, a notice that the complainant must wait until 60 days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - for discrimination complaints arising under federal law, such complaints may be made at any time to the U.S. Department of Education, Office for Civil Rights.
+- 1. the findings of fact based on evidence gathered. - 2. the conclusion(s) of law. - 3. the disposition of the complaint. - 4. the rationale for such disposition. - 5. corrective actions, if any are warranted. - 6. a notice of the complainant's right to appeal the Charter School's decision within fifteen (15) days to the CDE and procedures to be followed for initiating such an appeal. - 7. for unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until 60 days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies. - 8. for unlawful discrimination, harassment, intimidation or bullying complaints arising under federal law, such complaint may be made at any time to the U.S. Department of Education, Office for Civil Rights.